- Average Cost

 Skip to content

-What is the deadline for completing the FAFSA?
+Q: When is the deadline to complete the FAFSA?

-A: Please utilize the chart below to help you determine which FAFSA you need to complete.
+A: Please utilize the chart below to help determine which FAFSA you need to complete.

 |Enrollment Period||Required FAFSA||Required Tax Information|